-My Essentrics® Toning classes continue throughout the winter on Mondays and Fridays 10-11 AM st Sundance Studio, 385 Angler’s Drive in Steamboat Springs.
+My Essentrics® Toning classes continue throughout the summer three days each week, Mondays, Wednesdays and Fridays 10-11 AM st Sundance Studio, 385 Angler’s Drive in Steamboat Springs.

 My goal is to always offer a fun, body-balancing workout with a mix of music sure to please most everyone.
 Each class is somewhat modified for the students who attend that day with two main options: doing the whole class ‘loosely’ in a relaxed way for those recovering from pain or injury, or … after a loose warm-up, you can challenge yourself safely as much as you’d like for maximum toning and strengthening.